 1.2 Additional Requirements

-SFI Program Participants with fiber sourcing programs (acquisition of roundwood and field-manufactured or primary-mill residual chips, pulp and veneer to support a forest products facility), must also conform to the SFI 2015-2019 Fiber Sourcing Standard.
+SFI Certified Organizations with fiber sourcing programs (acquisition of roundwood and field-manufactured or primary-mill residual chips, pulp and veneer to support a forest products facility), must also conform to the SFI 2022 Fiber Sourcing Standard.

-Use of the SFI on-product labels and claims shall follow Section 5 - Rules for Use of SFI On-Product Labels and Off-Product Marks as well as ISO 14020:2000.
+Use of the SFI on-product labels and claims shall follow Section 6 - Rules for Use of SFI On-Product Labels and Off-Product Marks as well as ISO 14020:2000.